How to find a mentor: 5 approaches to find the right guidance

 This means that their business journey should be similar to yours to a certain extent.
 The more familiar a mentor is with the landscape of your industry or field, the better they’ll be able to guide you.

-For example, if you’re a startup owner, you’ll likely benefit from a mentor who has managed several startups of his or her own.
+For example, if you’re a startup owner, you’ll likely benefit from a mentor who has managed several startups of their own.

 You also need to consider where a mentor is in their own business journey.
 Ideally, they should be “just above” where you are in your journey.